 The fair value hierarchy is comprised of three levels: (a) quoted prices (unadjusted) in active markets for identical assets or liabilities (Level 1); (b) inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices) (Level 2); and (c) inputs for the asset or liability that are not based on observable market data (unobservable inputs) (Level 3).
-As at December 31, 2020 and 2019, the Company had no financial instruments valued using the fair value hierarchy.
+As at December 31, 2021 and 2020, the Company had no financial instruments valued using the fair value hierarchy.

-As at December 31, 2020 and 2019, the carrying value of the Company's cash, accounts payable and accrued liabilities represent their fair values due to their short-term nature.
+As at December 31, 2021 and 2020, the carrying value of the Company's cash, accounts payable and accrued liabilities and promissory note represent their fair values due to their short-term nature.
 The carrying value of the loan payable approximates its fair value due to the immaterial amount of interest rate risk associated with the financial liability.